appunite/mockery/README.md

 * Mockery can cause issues with dialyzer if you are using dialyzer with `MIX_ENV=test`

 ## Upgrading Erlang/OTP to 21

-Erlang/OTP 21 contains some changes that prevent the package from functioning as before.<br>
+Erlang/OTP 21 contains some changes that prevent the package from functioning as before.</br>
 Please check [migration guide](MIGRATION_TO_OTP21.md).

 ## Getting started

-**Installation**
+### Installation

 ```elixir
 def deps do